Urban's profileERP, SCM, Enterprise Arc...PhotosBlogLists Tools Help

 Comment on; Is there a Future for a Commerce Cloud? from Retail Rumblings

-Cloud Computing and SOA I think that “the cloud” is here, and will stay … or has been here for a while, just think about all the mainframe applications that is hosted and run in a distant location somewhere … isn’t that the cloud?
+I think that “the cloud” is here, and will stay … or has been here for a while, just think about all the mainframe applications that is hosted and run in a distant location somewhere … isn’t that the cloud?
 What have happened lateley (the last years) is that a standard of accessing and govern services run from a distance, and by other organisations is eveolving.

 We can call this cloud computing, we can call this service oriented architecture or we can call it enhanced mainframe computing :-) but to be really honest it is all about experience, and ability to use standards to lower the risk, and deliver business driven applications.